HWask/dumper/README.md

 # dumper
-This dumps all the Networked Variables including offsets in cs go.
+This dumps all the Networked Variables including offsets in cs go by traversing cs go's internal data structures.